jovanliuc/java-families-docs/java/java-io.md

     // handle exception
 }
 ```
-In this example, we create a FileInputStream
+In this example, we create a `FileInputStream`
-object to read from the file "myfile.txt".
+object to read from the file `myfile.txt`.
 We then create a byte array to store the
 data read from the file, and read from
 the file into the buffer in a loop until
 the end of the file is reached.

 Java also provides several classes for
-working with network connections, such as Socket
+working with network connections, such as `Socket`
-and ServerSocket.
+and `ServerSocket`.
 Here's an example of using
-the Socket class to connect to a remote server:
+the `Socket` class to connect to a remote server:
 ```java
 try (Socket socket = new Socket("www.example.com", 80)) {
     OutputStream outputStream = socket.getOutputStream();